The Gate Opens

 “Yeah, well—who says we broke it open?”

-“I’ was prolly good ol’ Herbie who brokes it!”
+“‘t was prolly good ol’ Herbie who broked it!”
 Aaron shouted.

-The haze thickened and bled out bizarre shapes in its cloud, lines and circles, curves and dimples; a translucent image, long and round, crooked and fuzzy, fifteen-feet wide; it came together slowly and sure, until it was right in front of them, and now the common, recognizable shape of a man; but he wasn’t a man at all; at least, he wasn’t whole like a man; you could see the light pass right through him, giving him a blue misty appearance.
-In fact, he was a ghost; but not the frightening kind you hear about at Halloween-time; kindness was in his eyes, and gentleness in his smile.
-The children perceived the ghostly appearance of deer-skinned garments around him; a leather sack over his shoulder; a long rifle resting in his arm; and a raccoon-skinned hat on his head that blew in the misty blue breeze.
+The haze thickened and spun bizarre shapes throughout its cloud, lines and circles, curves and dimples; a translucent image, long and round, crooked and fuzzy, fifteen-feet wide.
+It came together slowly and sure, until it was right in front of them, and now the common, recognizable shape of a man.
+But it wasn’t a man at all, at least, he wasn’t whole like a man.
+The light passed right through him, a blue misty translucence.
+In fact, he was a Ghost, but not the frightening kind one hears about at Halloween-time; kindness was in his eyes, and gentleness in his smile.
+The children recognized the faint appearance of deer-skinned garments around him—a leather sack over his shoulder, a long rifle resting in his arm, and a raccoon-skinned hat on his head that trembled in the misty blue breeze.

-“Hello ch’ldren,” the Ghost greeted and dearly shocked them.
+“Hello children,” the Ghost greeted and dearly shocked them.
 “You are younger than the last time I saw you.”

 Marian broke the children’s gaping stare.
-“Begging your pardon, sir-Ghost,” replied she.
-“But we’ve never met you before.”
+“Begging your pardon, sir-Ghost, but we’ve never met you before.”

 The Ghost smirked.

 “I am David Crockett,” said the Ghost.
-“And you are the ch’ldren who thus op’ned the gates to ‘y enchanted forest.”
+“And you are the children who removed thus little trinket and opened the gates to my forest.”

 “I’m sorry if we—” Marian began, before the Ghost interjected.

-“The gate secures etern’ty’s affair.
-And now, henceforth, it is op’n.
-The gate keeps bay the world’s most vile creat’res.
-And now unto this town, it is op’n.
-With said gate ins’cure, th’se monsters roam freely.
-Favor ‘as looked upon thee, today, Dolor ch’ldren,” said Crockett, removing his coonskin hat and bowing.
-“The time is come.
-And you ‘ave the oppo’tunity—nay, the respons’bility—to mend such a crisis.”
+“No apologies, yet, Marian Dolor,’ interrupted the Ghost and shocking Marian that it knew her name.
+He looked up and down the steep door and explained.
+“The gate keeps bay the world’s most vile creatures.
+And now unto this town, it is open.
+With said gate insecure, these monsters roam freely.
+But favor has looked upon you, today, Dolor children.”
+He removed his coonskin hat and bowed.
+“The time is come for you to mend such a crisis.”

 David Crockett,” Aaron whispered to himself.
-“My great-pawpaw knowed arything ‘bout him,” he addressed the others.
+“My great-pawpaw knowed arything ‘bout him.”

+Marian looked annoyed at the intruder.
 “Is that supposed to make you an expert?”
-Marian mocked.

 “I dinst say I ’s an expert, you backlander,” Aaron replied.
-“I said my great-pawpaw knowed ‘bout him.
-I bets I could find a book—”
+“I said my great-pawpaw knowed ‘bout him—”

 Stop!”
 Esther shouted, for while Marian and Aaron were arguing, she noticed the Ghost had disappeared.
-This made the group even more afraid than anything else, as seeing something scary always feels less dangerous than the notion of something you can’t see hiding in the shadows.
-The kids looked about the gate and the forest entrance, cautious to enter it.
+The kids looked fearfully about the gate and forest threshold, cautious to enter.
 Marian tried at pushing the door close, but it would not budge even an inch.
-Oak and walnut were hanging their branches through the clearing above the passage, and sunlight fell behind them.
-The smell of lavender and honey disappeared.
+Oak and walnut were hanging their branches through the clearing, and sunlight fell behind them.
+The smell of lavender and honey had disappeared.

-“Time to go inside,” Marian ordered.
+“Time to go inside,” Marian ordered her younger siblings.
 “Goodbye, Aaron.”

 Aaron was indignant, though.
-“You-un ‘eard what-all the Ghost said!”
-He yelled.
-“You gots ta shet dem gaps.
-Get dem creatures back-un and get dem gap closed.”
+“Y’ens heared what the Ghost said!” he yelled.
+“You gots ta shet that gap.
+Get dem creatures back and that gap closed.”

 “He didn’t say that,” Esther replied over her shoulder.